-8.17 The property investments will be considered as part of a diverse asset portfolio, to mitigate the risk associated with any single investment proposal.
-This diversification will include selecting a range of proposals with mixed payback, investment levels, returns, geographical locations, investment liquidity, specialist's skills and markets.
+9.17 The property investments will be considered as part of a diverse asset portfolio, to mitigate the risk associated with any single investment proposal.
+This diversification will include selecting a range of proposals with mixed payback, investment levels, returns, geographical locations and investment liquidity.